Eelis/GrappleMap/doc/FAQ.md

 and a cross-compiled Windows package can be found [here](http://eel.is/GrappleMap/windows-packages/).
 It is certainly my intention to make the tools usable by non-techies, though collaboration through Github does involve version control, and editing the database text file does require a decent text editor...
+Eventually I'll probably make the editor either a Qt application, or make it run in the browser, or both.

 Note that unless you work on one of the areas where GrappleMap coverage is still very sparse (such as takedowns or leg locks), adding content will not merely be a matter